dragosconst/Ninja-Jump/README.md

 ## EEPROM

 Since I've used both ints and bytes for my relevant data, I've decided to use the _EEPROM.get()_ and _EEPROM.put()_ methods for loading and writing data.
 The documentation says _put()_ calls _update()_, so that should be alright.
 Not much more to be said, the method that handles writing a high score also searches for the high score's place in the top, and inserts it into the list (that's why it's much bigger than the other methods).

+## Bugs
+### The Lonely Point
+As far as I'm concerned, this is the only bug and I'm not even sure if I haven't accidentally patched it or not (I haven't been able to replicate it for a while).
+Sometimes, the last structure spawned will be one point or a line with a length of two points, and then the program just stops spawning new platforms.
+It's not a memory leak, since dying succesfully brings me to the title screen (and I can start a new playthrough afterwards), and it almost certainly isn't caused by one of the _Structure_ classes.
+Due to the difficulty of even replicating this behaviour, I can't say for certain whether it's completely gone or not.

+My theory is that what's really happening is that another line\pointy line structure (the ones that don't have a class associated to them) is being spawned after the Lonely Point.
+However, the player does some sort of mistake and falls a couple lines back on an older platform.
+After they climb back, the map was scrolled down a couple lines during the fall and the structure ends up being **deleted**, but since there's no object handling it, there's nothing called to draw it back on the map.
+At some point I've increased the amount of lines the matrix has and that might've patched it, but again, since I haven't been able to closely examine the bug, I can't say it's for certain.